Sihoiba/JH_MoreExaltedPerks/README.md

 * SPIKEY - TODO - Demon Only.
 Returns melee damage on hit.
 * TAINTED - Non-Robot only.
 Enemies if not gibbed respawn as exalted a short time after death.
 Aka Nightmare mode on random enemies.
 * TRIGGERHAPPY - Rapid fire weapons only.
 Fires an extra round in the burst.
-* VAMPIRIC - TODO - Heals when it deals damage based on damage dealt.
+* VAMPIRIC - Heals when it deals damage based on damage dealt.

 ## Installing